Cocomelon: Rise in popularity

-After nine years on YouTube, Cocomelon reached 1 million subscribers on May 16, 2016; it reached one billion total views later in the month.
-The channel grew rapidly following the July 2017 release of "Yes Yes" Bedtime Song, in which TomTom has to use stuffed animals to get JJ to prepare for bed; "Yes Yes" became Cocomelon's most-viewed video, with over 1 billion views.
+After nine years on YouTube, Cocomelon reached 1 million subscribers on May 16, 2016, and later that month reached 1 billion total views.
+The channel grew rapidly following the July 2017 release of "Yes Yes" Bedtime Song, in which TomTom uses stuffed animals to get JJ to prepare for bed; "Yes Yes" became Cocomelon's most-viewed video, with over 1 billion views.

-In 2018, a YouTube study by Pew Research Center found that "some 81% of all parents with children age 11 or younger let their child watch videos on YouTube", with 34% indicating on a regular basis.
+In 2018, a YouTube study by Pew Research Center found that "some 81% of all parents with children age 11 or younger let their child watch videos on YouTube", with 34% indicating they do so regularly.
 Of the 50 most recommended videos found in the study, 11 were "oriented toward small children".
 Cocomelon's "Bath Song | + More Nursery Rhymes & Kids Songs" was the most recommended video in the research project.
 (As of September 2020, that video had received over 3.2 billion views on YouTube, making it the 19th-most-viewed video on the site.)

-In 2019, Cocomelon had the second-largest YouTube channel subscription gain, with an increase of over 36 million, ending the year on 67.4 million subscribers.
+In 2019, Cocomelon had the second-largest YouTube channel subscription gain, adding over 36 million subscribers, ending the year with 67.4 million subscribers.
 Between May and June 2019, it received 2.5 billion total views, averaging 83 million daily viewers worldwide.
 It "[dwarfed] the turnout for most of the world's sports leagues, pop stars, and scripted TV."
 Comparatively, the "major four [American] TV broadcast networks averaged just 13 million viewers daily during the TV season".

-After a July 2019 settlement with the United States Federal Trade Commission (FTC), YouTube began implementing major changes to its recommendation algorithm, data collection and ad targeting for children's content.
+After a July 2019 settlement with the United States Federal Trade Commission (FTC), YouTube began implementing major changes to its recommendation algorithm, data collection, and ad targeting for children's content.
 The changes, along with a $170 million fine, followed a complaint to the FTC under the Children's Online Privacy Protection Act (COPPA).
-A number of children's channels were negatively affected.
+Several children's channels were negatively affected.
 Cocomelon "dropped from 575 million total views the week before the change, to 436 million the week of, to 307 million the week after, and 282 million the week after that."

-In September 2020, Netflix ranked Cocomelon as its third most popular show.
+In September 2020, Netflix ranked Cocomelon as its third-most-popular show.
 On December 12, 2020, Cocomelon became the third YouTube channel to get 100 million subscribers.
 Following predictions that Cocomelon would soon surpass PewDiePie in subscribers, PewDiePie released a diss track titled "Coco" in February 2021.
 YouTube removed the video for violating its harassment and child safety policies; the audio remains on Spotify.
 Cocomelon surpassed PewDiePie in April 2021 to become the second-most-subscribed YouTube channel at the time.

 As of As of September 2024, Cocomelon ranked third in YouTube subscriptions, with approximately 182 million subscribers and just under two billion monthly views.